Man who set up Trump Jr. meeting is a music publicist with ties to Russian oligarch

 Rob Goldstone, president of Oui 2 Entertainment, made headlines in recent days after President Donald Trump's eldest son acknowledged that he met with the Russian lawyer last June.
 Goldstone, a British-born former journalist with a robust social media presence, confirmed in a statement to NBC News Monday that he had helped facilitate the meeting on behalf of his "client in Moscow," a Russian pop star whose billionaire father, The New York Times reported, is a real estate developer with connections to Russian President Vladimir Putin.

-That meeting could have serious ramifications on the ongoing federal probe into whether members of the president's campaign and transition team coordinated with alleged Russian efforts to interfere in the election.
+That meeting could have serious ramifications for the federal probe into whether members of the president's campaign and transition team coordinated with alleged Russian efforts to interfere in the election.

-But who is Goldstone, and how did he come to be in the Trumps' orbit?

-The connection appears to date back to the 2013 Miss Universe pageant in Moscow, where Goldstone's client, Emin Agalarov, performed.
-At the time, the president still co-owned the pageant.
+The connection between Goldstone and the Trumps appears to date back to the 2013 Miss Universe pageant in Moscow, where Goldstone's client, Emin Agalarov, performed.
+At the time, Trump still co-owned the pageant.

 Goldstone himself wrote a Facebook post on June 15, 2013, claiming he met with Donald Trump in Las Vegas.